KnotUntied/devtoys-tauri/README.md

 - More tools (may or may not be in parity with DevToys)
 - License and view for third-party licenses
-- Proper overscroll behavior
 - App icon
-- Automated testing
+- Test suite
 - Make router use data instead of hardcoding routes
 - Monaco editor settings
-- Switch from localStragoe and navigator clipboard to Tauri-provided solutions?
+- Switch from localStorage and navigator clipboard to Tauri-provided solutions
+  - [tauri-plugin-store](https://github.com/tauri-apps/tauri-plugin-store) exists, but there is not enough incentive to switch from localStorage
+  - As of writing, Tauri has a less comprehensive clipboard API than the browser's
-- Name?
+- Better name